 He received a Ph.D. in Computer Science under supervision of Prof. David Keyes and a M.Sc. in Applied Mathematics from the King Abdullah University of Science and Technology (KAUST), and a B.Eng. in Software Engineering from the Universidad Tecnológica de México.

 C. Gorman, G. Chávez, P. Ghysels, T. Mary, F.-H. Rouet, and X. Sherry Li.
 “Matrix-free construction of HSS representation using adaptive randomized sampling”.
-Submitted to the SIAM Journal on Scientific Computing (SISC) Special Issue for the Copper Mountain Conference 2018.
+Submitted to the SIAM Journal on Scientific Computing (SISC).

 E. Rebrova, G. Chávez, Y. Liu, P. Ghysels, X. Sherry Li.
 “A Study of Clustering Techniques and Hierarchical Matrix Formats for Kernel Ridge Regression”.
 IEEE International Parallel & Distributed Processing Symposium (IPDPS).
 Workshop on Parallel and Distributed Computing for Large-Scale Machine Learning and Big Data Analytics.
 (2018)